enino84/TEDA/README.md

 Unlock your true potential in the realm of data assimilation with TEDA.
 Whether you are an enthusiastic student or a dedicated educator, TEDA stands as your ultimate companion in unraveling the complexities of ensemble-based DA.

 Keywords: Data Assimilation, Ensemble Kalman Filter, Education, Python.

+### 🧪 Toy Models for Data Assimilation

+To enhance the learning experience, **TEDA** is built around **toy models** that exhibit chaotic behavior under specific configurations.
+These models are ideal for experimenting with and validating various Data Assimilation (DA) techniques in a hands-on, controlled setting.

+Currently, TEDA includes the **Lorenz 96 model** (40 variables), a well-known benchmark in DA research.

+> 📌 *Support for other classic chaotic systems like the Duffing equation and Lorenz 63 may be added in future versions.*

 ## How easy is to use it?